quentintaranpino/nostrcheck-server/CONFIG.md

 }
 ```

-Media files configuration, including the maximum file size, temporary path, media files path, image file path when a file is not found, whether public uploads are allowed, return URL, and media files transformations.
+The Media files configuration includes settings for maximum file size (in MB), a temporary path for media transformation, the path for media files, an image file path for when a file is not found, a setting for whether public uploads are allowed, a custom return URL, and settings for media file transformations.

+If the returnURL is not defined in the configuration, the application will default to returning https://<servername>/media.
+Here, <servername> is the name of the server where the application is hosted.
+This default URL points to the location where the media files are stored on the server.

 ## Torrent